RunestoneInteractive/pythonds/_sources/Introduction/ControlStructures.rst

    http://media.interactivepython.org/pythondsVideos/list_unique.webm

-Returning to lists, there is an alternative method for creating a list that uses iteration and selection constructs.
-The is known as a **list comprehension**.
+Returning to lists, there is an alternative method for creating a list that uses iteration and selection constructs known as a **list comprehension**.
 A list comprehension allows you to easily create a list based on some processing or selection criteria.
 For example, if we would like to create a list of the first 10 perfect squares, we could use a